Huberdoggy/growthgenie/README.md

 ### 📁 Project Structure

-This repo uses a modular layout — all code and documentation live in the [`/growthgenie`](./growthgenie/) directory to maintain project hygiene and prepare for future extensions (e.g. `/tests`, `/docs`, `/ui`).
+This repo uses a modular layout — Python code and documentation live in the [`/growthgenie`](./growthgenie/) directory to maintain project hygiene and prepare for future extensions (e.g. `/tests`, `/docs`).

 ---

 ### 👇 Start Here

-Looking for screenshots, a Loom demo, or the full prompt scaffolding?

 Head directly into [`growthgenie/`](./growthgenie/), where you'll find: